jasbrake/hello-world/README.md

-# hello-world
+# Hello World
-A small repository to hold "hello world"s for various languages
+A small repository to hold a collection of "Hello World"s for various languages.